 - Econ 6900 – Directed Research

 The application deadline for fall semester is July 1.
-However, to receive full consideration for graduate assistantship or scholarship, you should have all relevant materials to us by March 1.
 We also provide admission for spring semesters, with the application deadline being November 1.

 Graduate assistantships are available on a competitive basis.
 Assistantships include a substantial scholarship and a significant stipend.
 Undergraduate GPA, GRE/GMAT scores, letters of recommendation, the student’s statement, and other materials are all used in the aid decision.
 The department reserves the right to adjust the level of funding conditional on the availability of funds or the student’s academic progress.
 For any general information about graduate assistantships such as description of Teaching Assistants, Research Assistants, or Graduate Assistant policies, visit http://www.bgsu.edu/graduate/graduate-assistantships.html.